rpietro/rpietro.github.io/_drafts/graphical_cleaning_data.md

 communicating with statisticians:
-3. graphical representation and cleaning of your data
+graphical representation and management/cleaning of your data